 Soil, Sunlight and Water Recommendations for Crookneck Squash

-Squash needs a sunny spot with moist, well-drained soil.
-It prefers a pH level between 6.0 and 6.8, but it will tolerate imperfection as long as your soil isn't too far out of range.
+Squash needs a sunny spot with moist, well-draining soil.
+It prefers a pH level between 6.0 and 6.8, but it will tolerate some fluctuations in these readings as long as your soil isn't too far out of range.

 Crooknecks also need a deep watering at least once a week.
 Soak the soil so that it is moist to a depth of 4 inches.
 One long drink is better for squash than several short ones.
 Your plants will tell you if they need water.
 Leaves commonly wilt during the heat of the day but should spring back at night.
 If they're still wilted in the morning, water your squash immediately.

 After planting, mulch around your seedlings to prevent weeds and to keep the soil moist.
 As your crookneck plant grows, its leaves will become large enough to shade the soil and suppress many weeds on its own.
 Until then, a little mulch is a big help.
 Once a month, side-dress your squash plants with a 5-10-10 fertilizer.
 Keep the nitrogen levels lower so your plant produces squash rather than just more leaves.